List of Pokémon Trading Card Game sets: Skyridge

-The Pokémon Company
+Third Generation Sets

 In July 2003, The Pokémon Company took the place of Wizards of the Coast as publisher for the cards.
 The first set published by Pokémon USA, Inc. was EX Ruby and Sapphire.

-Third Generation Sets

-All of the Third Generation sets have "ex" in their name; this comes from the Pokémon ex present in these sets.
+All of the Third Generation sets have "EX" in their name; this comes from the Pokémon EX present in these sets.

 EX Ruby and Sapphire

 EX Ruby and Sapphire, released on June 18, 2003, is the 17th set of 109 cards in the Pokémon Trading Card Game.
 This set was the first set to be adapted into English by Pokémon USA, Inc. after the card game's rights transferred back from Wizards of the Coast.
 Its symbol is a jewel with a brilliant cut, viewed from above.
 It is named after the video games Pokémon Ruby and Sapphire.

 This set introduces third-generation Pokémon and continues to be scannable by the e-Reader.
 However, the dot codes on the left side of the card are gone, replaced with a single dot code on the bottom.
 Unlike the cards in Expedition, Aquapolis, and Skyridge, however, this dot code produces only where to find the Pokémon in the video games instead of completely original Pokédex information.
 This set yet again changes the layout of the cards; except for the dot code at the bottom (which is now absent), it is exactly the same as the Japanese layout and is the format used up to this day.

-This set is also the first to have Pokémon-ex, Pokémon who are stronger than usual, but the opponent takes 2 Prize cards if one were to be Knocked Out.
-During its release, these Pokémon were exceedingly useful, but as more cards were released, the card game became increasingly stacked against Pokémon-ex.
+This set is also the first to have Pokémon-EX, Pokémon who are stronger than usual, but the opponent takes 2 Prize cards if one were to be Knocked Out.
+During its release, these Pokémon were exceedingly useful, but as more cards were released, the card game became increasingly stacked against Pokémon-EX.